SMNIK/Haynes-Shockley-experiment/README.md

 ![Gauss](https://latex.codecogs.com/gif.latex?{\displaystyle&space;f(x)=a\cdot&space;\exp&space;{\left(-{\frac&space;{(x-b)^{2}}{2c^{2}}}\right)}})

-the a,b,c coefficients clear the value of the maximum, mean and the mean width of the drift.
+The a,b,c coefficients clarify the value of the maximum, mean and the mean width of the drift.
 However, first we need to normalize the data by below computation:
 ```python
 n = len(x)
 mean = sum(x*y)/n
 sigma = sum(y*(x-mean)**2)/n
 ```
+However, rather than c, here I write sigma (or may be in some explanations from other tutorial the gaussian function has different names).

 ![image](./images/fit-example.png)